Ezekwechibuikem/requirement-analysis/README.md

 ### 3. Improves Software Quality
 A well-defined set of requirements acts as a guide for design, coding, and testing.
 It ensures that the final product aligns with user expectations and business objectives, resulting in higher-quality software.

+## Types of Requirements

+In software engineering, requirements are broadly classified into two main categories — Functional and Non-functional requirements.
+These help define what the system should do and how well it should perform.

+### 1. Functional Requirements

+**Definition:**
+Functional requirements describe the specific features, behaviors, and functions that the system must perform.
+They define what the system should do to meet user and business needs.

+*Examples for a Booking Management Project:*

+- The system should allow users to create a new booking for available rooms or services.

+- The system should send booking confirmation emails to users after successful payment.

+- The system should allow administrators to view, edit, and cancel bookings.

+- The system should provide search functionality to find bookings by date, customer name, or booking ID.

+- The system should display available slots or rooms based on the user’s selected date and time.

+### 2. Non-functional Requirements

+**Definition:**
+Non-functional requirements define the quality attributes of the system — how the system performs rather than what it does.
+These include performance, reliability, security, usability, and scalability.

+*Examples for a Booking Management Project:*

+- The system should respond to user requests within 3 seconds under normal load.

+- The website should be accessible on all major browsers and mobile devices.

+- User data must be encrypted and stored securely to prevent unauthorized access.

+- The system should handle up to 10,000 concurrent users without performance degradation.

+- The system should have 99.9% uptime availability to ensure reliability.

 ---

 > In summary, Requirement Analysis sets the foundation for successful software projects by ensuring clarity, reducing risks, and aligning all stakeholders toward a common goal.